 - Opportunities by stage

 Sales Development Metrics

-Company use these sales development metrics to benchmark their SDR team’s efficiency and ability to grow pipeline.
+Companies use these sales development metrics to benchmark their SDR team’s efficiency and ability to grow their pipeline.

 - Opportunities created